 Shares may change owners by transfer or in some other way unless otherwise provided for by law, the company's articles of association or an agreement between the shareholders, cf. Asal. § 4-15.
 If the articles of association contain provisions on a requirement for consent to a change of ownership or pre-emption rights for other shareholders, change of ownership is subject to the rules set out in Asal. § 4-16 to § 4-23.
 The company's shares must be freely transferable, cf. Stock Exchange Regulations (Børsforskriften) § 6.
 If the company has been given a discretionary right to bar a share acquisition or to impose other trading limitations, such right may only be exercised if there is sufficient cause and such imposition does not cause disturbances in the market.
-Specific rules on authorization apply to acquisition of qualifying holdings in financial institutions.
-See also the Act of 14 December 1917 relating to acquisition of waterfalls etc. (the Industrial Licensing Act (Industrikonsesjonsloven)).
+Specific rules on authorization apply to acquisition of qualifying holdings in financial undertakings, cf. Financial Undertakings Act, § 6-1 ff.
+See also inter alia Vphl. § 9-10 (investment firms) and the Act of 14 December 1917 relating to acquisition of waterfalls etc. (the Industrial Licensing Act (Industrikonsesjonsloven)).